KMikeeU/menti-bot/README.md

 ## Usage
-Download the ZIP package and unpack it somewhere
+Download the ZIP package and unpack it somewhere Running the example in terminal/cmd:
-In terminal/cmd:

 > cd /path/to/your/extracted/zip
 >
-> python3 menti.py
+> python3 bot-example.py

 In case that doesn't work try using just "python" instead of "python3"